dorsh97/World-of-Games/README.md

 # World of Games

 Welcome to the World of Games project!

-There are 3 main games to play - Currency Roullete Game, Guessing Game, and Memory Game.
+There are 3 main games to play:

+1. Currency Roulette Game
+2. Guessing Game
+3. Memory Game

 The project includes functionality for displaying your score on a web page using Flask.

+Additionally, the project uses a Jenkins pipeline for CI/CD, Docker for containerization, and includes testing for the Flask app.

 ## Table of Contents
 - [Installation](#installation)